marcojakob/edu.makery/source/_posts/2012-10-30-javafx-2-dialogs.md

 One of those ui controls is a class called `Dialogs.java` which is exactly what we need.

 ## How To Use the Dialogs ##
-1. Download the newest **javafx-dialogs-x.x.x.jar** file from my [GitHub Downloads Page](https://github.com/marcojakob/javafx-ui-sandbox/downloads).
+1. Download the newest **javafx-dialogs-x.x.x.jar** file from my [GitHub Page](https://github.com/marcojakob/javafx-ui-sandbox/tree/master/javafx-dialogs/dist).
+Alternatively download [javafx-dialogs-0.0.1 from Dropbox](https://www.dropbox.com/s/894i21d532gn9h0/javafx-dialogs-0.0.1.jar).
 I put all necessary classes, css files and images inside this jar.
 2. Add the jar file to your project (usually inside a **lib** subfolder).
 3. Add the jar file to the project's classpath: In Eclipse *right-click on the jar file* | *Build Path* | *Add to Build Path*.
 Now Eclipse knows about the library.
 4. Then add one of the following lines: